 What courses do we offer?

 We teach English and Maths through a range of different courses including Cookery, Art, French, Money and Work Skills, and Gardening.
 We also offer specific courses in English and Maths.
 As well as this, they encompass social interaction, communication skills, and general wellbeing.
-To see which courses are publicly advertised, please click here.
+To see our courses, please click here.

 Some classes are held in day centres for their clients.
 If you would like more information on hosting your own class, please use the contact details below.